-Recent exhibitions have featured the first in this series of commemorative portraits of NEH Institute Fellows taken on location at Emory University in Atlanta during at the 2014 NEH Fellowship Summer Institute for Black Aesthetics and Sacred Systems when I first began to translate common depictions of Osanyin into contemporary portraits that involved a collaborative process with each subject in choide of location, positioning and consideration of final images.
+Recent exhibitions have featured the first in this series of commemorative portraits of NEH Institute Fellows taken on location at Emory University in Atlanta during at the 2014 NEH Summer Institute for Black Aesthetics and Sacred Systems when I first began to translate depictions of Osanyin into contemporary portraits that involved a collaborative process with each subject.
+Further iterations in Chicago and beyond are under consideration.

 While at the NEH Institute, I created a series of leaf drawings presented at the end of institute along with the portraits, all free-form from imagination rather than based on any actual plant.
 These I turned into Osanyin-inspired original hand-drawn leaf textiles and custom wall coverings.
 The leaf wall covering was hand-cut and installed as part of Wan Chuku and the Mystical Yam Farm installation for WÁKÀTÍ: Time Shapes African Art curated by Moyo Okediji, PhD at OSUMA in 2015-16 and has been shown in subsequent exhibitions.
 The original OSUMA exhibition included 10-foot tall yam mound “trees” whose black-and-white stripe textile references dazzle camouflage as protection and its visual connections to Tiv traditional loom-woven textile a’nger (pronounced “ahn-gair”), a gift given at achievement or family blessing, a cloth that represents and clothes one in Tiv-ness.